Trailhead Frequently Asked Questions

 Where will students live?

 Trailhead students will live in a Westmont residence hall; a professional resident director will oversee undergraduate mentors who live on campus with students.

-- All students will be housed in single rooms (linens provided) with ensuite restrooms.
+All students will be housed in single rooms (linens provided).
+Restrooms are shared and there are plexiglass dividers between sinks.
 Students will not be permitted in other students' rooms.

-- We will perform health screenings for everyone coming on campus upon arrival, and for all program participants each day.
-Any students or guests to campus who have Covid-19 or are exhibiting any symptoms of Covid-19 (cough, shortness of breath/difficulty breathing, fever, chills, muscle pain, sore throat, new loss of taste or smell) prior to the program will not be permitted on campus.
-With our deep apologies, if anyone in a vehicle exhibits a fever upon arrival Sunday, the student in that vehicle will not be able to attend Trailhead.
+Students and their guests are required to complete an online Covid-19 health screening form before entering campus on arrival and departure days.
+Any students or guests who have Covid-19 or are exhibiting any symptoms of Covid-19 (cough, shortness of breath/difficulty breathing, fever, chills, muscle pain, sore throat, new loss of taste or smell) will not be permitted on campus.

 What if a student develops Covid-19 symptoms?

-In the event that a student shows symptoms of Covid-19,
+In the event that a Trailhead student shows symptoms of Covid-19,

 - For students under the age of 18, we will notify parents/guardians immediately; we cannot legally notify parents/guardians of students over the age of 18.